 After checking out what’s left at Hovatter Homestead, head back to the staging area along the same trail or if you have extra time, check out the numerous other trails that continue west of here and go into the Kofa National Wildlife Refuge.
 Make sure you have a map and make sure you stay on designated routes.

-Overall this trail is easy for the first two thirds, than gets more rough as it crosses into Yuma County.
-Most SUV’s will be able to do the entire trail with careful driving and good judgment.
+Summary/Trail Ratings: Overall this trail is easy for the first two thirds, than gets more rough as it crosses into Yuma County.
+Most aggressive stock SUV’s will be able to do the entire trail with careful driving and good judgment.
 No permits are required so this trail is open to any type of OHV (just make sure you have a decal).
 In inclement, this trail should be avoided because of the crossing of the Upper Bouse Wash near the beginning of this trail.
-The deep sand here will become quick sand with nearly any amount of rain.
+The deep sand here will become challenging with nearly any amount of rain.

 This trail is sponsored by: